DNA-Evolutions/Java-REST-Client-Examples/src/main/java/com/dna/jopt/rest/client/example/fullstack/README.md

 ## Fullstack Examples - Overview

 - Package `coderoute`: The first step: Take addresses and geocode them to positions with longitude and latitude.
 Second step: Create a connections matrix.
-- Package `coderouteoptimize`: Like `coderoute`, but with additional optimisation.
+- Package `coderouteoptimize`: Like `coderoute`, but with additional optimization.
 - Package `helper`: Contains the Rest-Caller used by the examples.